-Care of Environment indoor and outdoor - mopping, gardening, table scrubbing, sweeping, leaf dusting helping eductors clean up a spill or after lunch etc
+Care of Environment indoor and outdoor - mopping, gardening, table scrubbing, sweeping, leaf dusting helping educators clean up a spill or after lunch etc

-Food preparation - washing potatoes, peeling bananas, peeling mandarines, cutting apples, grinding basil, etc
+Food preparation - washing potatoes, peeling bananas, peeling mandarins, cutting apples, grinding basil, etc

 Grace and Courtesy

-Modelling movement - respecting the envronment and walking through a room, movement of furniture, chairs in and out, holding trays, walking around another child etc
+Modelling movement - respecting the environment and walking through a room, movement of furniture, chairs in and out, holding trays, walking around another child etc

 Modelling manners - greetings, thankyou, please and so on..